TV show 'Roseanne' abruptly canceled after star's racist tweet sparks furor

 The current “Roseanne” was ABC’s biggest hit of the 2017-2018 season, drawing an average 18.7 million viewers, second only to CBS sitcom “The Big Bang Theory,” according to Nielsen data through May 20.

-ABC aired 10 episodes of “Roseanne” from March until May and generated $22.8 million in ad revenue, or 2.5 percent of the network’s total for the season, according to data from measurement firm iSpot.
+ABC aired 10 episodes of “Roseanne” from March until May and generated $22.8 million in ad revenue, or 2.5 percent of the network’s total for the season, according to iSpot data.
 In late March, the network renewed the show for another season.

-Disney shares, which had fallen on a disappointing debut for the latest “Star Wars” movie, were down 2.5 percent at $99.59 in afternoon trading on the New York Stock Exchange.
+Disney shares, which had fallen on a disappointing debut for the latest “Star Wars” movie, closed down 2.46 percent at $99.69 on the New York Stock Exchange.
 Markets were down sharply overall on concerns about political instability in Italy.

 Disney’s Iger added on Twitter: “There was only one thing to do here, and that was the right thing.”

-Reaction to Barr’s comments by the show’s supporting cast added to the pressure on ABC.
+White House spokeswoman Sarah Sanders, asked whether Trump thought the show should have been canceled, told reporters traveling with the president to Nashville, Tennessee: “That’s not what the president is looking at.
+That’s not what he’s spending his time on.
+I think we have a lot bigger things going on in the country right now.”

-Sara Gilbert, who plays daughter Darlene on the series and served as a producer, said on Twitter that Barr’s comments were “abhorrent and do not reflect the beliefs of our cast and crew”.
+Anger among the show’s supporting cast added to the pressure on ABC.

-Emma Kenney, who plays Gilbert’s on-screen daughter Harris, said soon after ABC canceled the show that she had been planning to leave the series because of Barr’s words.
+Sara Gilbert, who plays daughter Darlene on the series, on Twitter called Barr’s comments “abhorrent.”

+Emma Kenney, who plays Gilbert’s on-screen daughter Harris, said she had decided to leave the series because of Barr’s words even before ABC canceled the show.
 “As I called my manager to quit working on Roseanne, I found out the show got canceled,” Kenney wrote on Twitter.

-Emmy-winning comedian and “Roseanne” consulting producer Wanda Sykes was the first prominent figure associated with the show to cut ranks, saying on Twitter she was quitting, hours after Barr’s comments.
+Emmy-winning comedian and “Roseanne” consulting producer Wanda Sykes was the first prominent figure associated with the show to cut ranks, quitting hours after Barr’s comments.

-Tuesday’s furor echoed a 2013 incident in which Barr, in a subsequently deleted tweet, said black former Obama administration national security adviser Susan Rice “is a man with big swinging ape balls.”
+Tuesday’s furor echoed a 2013 incident in which Barr, in a subsequently deleted tweet, said black former Obama administration official Susan Rice “is a man with big swinging ape balls.”

 Reporting by Lisa Richwine and Eric Kelsey; Editing by Bill Tarrant and Cynthia Osterman